 Following an Inglewood Lyft accident, your lawsuit may involve claiming on both Lyft’s insurance and the driver’s own personal auto insurance policy.
 This can quickly become complex as, of course, both insurance companies will fight to reduce their losses but, when you hire an expert lawyer to handle your lawsuit, you can be certain that we will work tirelessly to recover every cent you are entitled to.
 While we do this, you can take the time you need to rest and heal.

-As Lyft do not own any of their vehicles, which are driven by independent contractors rather than employees, it is tricky to compile statistics relating specifically to accidents involving a ridesharing vehicle.
+As Lyft does not own any of their vehicles, which are driven by independent contractors rather than employees, it is tricky to compile statistics relating specifically to accidents involving a ridesharing vehicle.
 However, the general car accident statistics remain applicable, meaning that each year Inglewood roads see an average of around:

 These statistics have been based on the most recent available figures, relating to those accidents which took place in 2015.